 Q. How often do you recommend going to a yoga class?

 A. We recommend practicing three times a week, although some people come only occasionally, and others come every day.
 The more consistently that you practice, the more you will feel the benefits as you build strength, become more flexible, and learn techniques for stress reduction.
 So, come as often as you can.
 You will find that yoga is time well spent and will support you in all of your daily activities.
-This is especially so, if you are stressed with too many things to do.
+This is especially so if you are stressed with too many things to do.
 Taking time for self-care is yoga.

 Q. I’m pregnant and want to try yoga.
 Do you offer pre-natal classes?

 A. Yoga will really help you both during and after your pregnancy.
 We do not offer specifically pre-natal classes, as we don’t have enough pregnant women in our Snohomish population to fill a class, so we welcome you into our Gentle or General Classes.
-You will be well cared for there, and will be advised in approaches to the poses that will accommodate you wherever you are in your pregnancy.
+You will be well cared for there and will be advised on approaches to the poses that will accommodate you wherever you are in your pregnancy.

 Kids over 12 can come to yoga without an adult.
-Our experience is that the older kids can usually stay present and follow directions without need of a supportive parent.
+Our experience is that older kids can usually stay present and follow directions without the need of a supportive parent.

 Q. My daughter loves yoga and wants to have a Yoga party.

 A. We love hosting yoga parties.
 Just call Karen at 360-568-1000, and we can schedule a time when we don’t have other classes.
-We can also arrange for a teacher for you, if you want one.
+We can also arrange for a teacher for you if you want one.
 Typically, we charge $50 per hour to rent our beautiful studio where we have a small kitchen and two bathrooms as well as the practice space.

 Q. How many men come to your classes?